iiTzMohit/PlateDetectAI/README.md

 ## Evaluation Metrics
 - **Mean Average Precision (mAP)**: Calculated **mAP@[0.5:0.95] of 0.65** and **mAP@0.75 of 0.84** to evaluate model performance.
 - **Inference Time**: Benchmarked the model with an average inference time at **t ms/image**.

+## Run Inference
+To run inference on new images, open the provided Jupyter notebook `detect.ipynb`.
+This notebook contains the code to perform inference and visualize the results.

 ## Acknowledgements
 - The YOLOv3 implementation is inspired by the official YOLOv3 paper and various open-source contributions.